SuperSuperDev/project-3-client/README.md

 ## Brief
 - Build a full-stack application by making our own backend and frontend
-- Work in team using git to code collaboratively
+- Work in a team using git to code collaboratively
 - Use an Express API to serve our data from a Mongo database
 - Consume the API with a frontend built with REACT
 - Have a complete product with multiple relationships and CRUD functionality for at least a couple of models